Digital twins: what are they and how they can help your company

 What are digital twins?

-What are digital twins?
-Simply put a digital twin is a virtual replica of physical thing – whether that’s a process, product or even a person.
+Digital twins are virtual replicas of physical thing – whether that’s a process, product or even a person.
 The digital twin is created using real-time data from connected sensors on the physical asset, which can then evolve using machine learning and simulation.
 Digital twins allow us to see what’s going on with the physical asset in the real world right now, but also how it might react in the future too.
 While it sounds like the stuff of Sci-Fi – it really isn’t.
 It’s here and now.

 IoT sensors are already collecting data on real-world machines for analysis in cloud environments.
 Building a digital twin for each machine is a cost-effective addition to an already connected model and will help businesses like manufacturers to improve machines and processes in the supply chain.